progcrafterqqq/BrowserOs.v1.3-progcrafteredition/README.md

 🛠️ Future Updates

-File manager integration

 UI improvements

 Advanced window settings

 Support for third-party widgets

-Performance optimizations
+📲 Performance optimizations (in 1.2 better than 1.0(i removed some stuff that dont need) === in 2.0 it would be even more better) 📲

-This is just version 1.0, and many exciting updates are coming soon!
+This is just version 1.2, and many exciting updates are coming soon!
 Stay tuned for new releases.

 ⚙️ Technologies